This space is dedicated to the frequently asked questions that are asked by prospective and current residence students.

 - Will I be notified of any changes, personal information or things that go on in residence?

 What are the residence fees for the current academic year?
-The residence fees for the current academic year are posted on our Fees page.
-Fees are typically posted by the end of May for the Fall Winter session.
+The residence fees for the current academic year are posted on our Fees page. *Fees are subject to change

-Single room and shared bathroom with one other student
+Single room with Queen size bed and shared bathroom with one other student

 Meal Plan Cost